ericmjl/genomic-surveillance-whitepaper/genomic-surveillance-whitepaper.md

 # Case Studies

-In this section, we summarize cases where genomic surveillance helped us gain a scientific understanding of an outbreak.
+In this section, we summarize cases where genomic surveillance helped us gain a scientific understanding of a pathogen.
 Particular focus is given to the insights gained from genomic information, while also highlighting the gaps that are present.

 ## Ebola Outbreak